 Delegation of Signature Authority

 In order to make purchases on a grant budget, the purchaser must be delegated signature authority by the Principal Investigator.
-The person to which signature authority has been delegated should have direct knowledge of the needs of the research project.
-Delegation must be made in writing or email to the Chemistry Purchasing and Accounting Office.
-The Purchasing and Accounting Office maintains files of these delegations to insure compliance with federal guidelines.
+The Chemistry Finance Group maintains files of these delegations to insure compliance with federal guidelines.
 Auditors frequently ask for proof of delegation of authority.

 Purchasing Process and Procedures

 The Department of Chemistry has a central purchasing staff to place orders to outside vendors and help you resolve any problems that may occur.
 Purchase requests are submitted to the Purchasing staff via PurchasePath, a web-based ordering system that manages all aspects of purchasing including order submission, approval, receiving, and history.
-Chemistry purchasing staff also use PurchasePath to communicate with you about your order, and you are able to attach any necessary supporting documentation to your order (e.g., quotes, sole source justifications).
-Please direct any questions to Maddie Eakman (BAG 109B, email, 206.543.1651).
+Chemistry purchasing staff also use PurchasePath to communicate with you about your order, and you are able to attach any necessary supporting documentation to your order (e.g., link to product(s), quotes, sole source justifications).
+Please direct any questions to email@example.com, 206-543-1650.

 Please be sure to be as specific as possible about when you need your material.
 This will help the purchasing staff prioritize work and assure that you get what you need, when you need it.
-Our goal is to place orders within one business day of receipt.
-For urgent orders, it would be advisable to contact Anna Randall (email, 206.543.2873) directly after you’ve submitted the order in PurchasePath.
+Catalog/non catalog orders are generally placed within one business day of receipt.
+Procard, foreign vendor and equipment orders take longer but are usually placed within one week of receipt.
+For urgent orders, please write to firstname.lastname@example.org directly after you’ve submitted the order in PurchasePath.

 Other Purchasing Information